 North Koreans face persecution in both the public and private sphere of their lives.
 This intrusion into their private lives includes electronic surveillance of messages and emails but does not stop there.
 North Korea has a comprehensive regime for monitoring and reporting on its subjects, called inminban.

 Throughout the late 20th century, successive Kim regimes began ramping down the broader inminban project.
 Inminban leaders became less willing to report discrepancies and focused mainly on securing food and labor.
 But when Kim Jong-un rose to power in 2011, a significant shift occurred.
-Religious material has been banned in the country for decades, but the Kim Jong-un regime has reinstated the roles of inminban and has cracked down on religious adherence.
-The inminban now has the duties of searching homes and punishing any violators found with religious materials, conducting religious practices, or even simply saying a prayer over their food.
-Violators are tortured in imprisonment camps and some face execution if they refuse to give up their beliefs.
+Religious material has been banned in the country for decades.
+The Kim Jong-un regime has reinstated the roles of inminban and has cracked down on religious adherence.
+The inminban now has the duties of searching homes and punishing any violators found with religious materials.
+This includes conducting religious practices, or even simply saying a prayer over their food.
+The regime tortures violators in imprisonment camps and some face execution if they refuse to give up their beliefs.

 Believers in North Korea face a pervasive, constant fear that friends, acquaintances, and even family members will report their religious activities to the inminban.
 There are stories of families who defected together, only to discover that both husband and wife were following Jesus in secret even from each other.
 The state’s surveillance power comes into the home and separates even husband and wife.